It had happened the day after Halloween, two weeks after Melvin’s sixteenth birthday.

 “Melvin?” he shouted again, in vain.
 Between the roar of the fire and the screaming of the pigs, he was rendered as good as mute.
 It was getting difficult to breathe now and he could feel the heat of the flames getting closer; the building seeming to radiate.

 A lull in traffic occurred in the doorway, then one final pig jumped out and scurried away.
 After that there were no more.

 “Melvin!”
 Howard let go of the tree trunk and limped up to the door, gasping from the pain that seemed to shatter his leg afresh with every step.
 Gray smoke blew into his face and he squeezed his watering eyes shut, sputtering.
-He choked out his son’s name one last time, attempting to step inside, when something grabbed him from behind and dragged him backwards across the yard.
+He choked out his son’s name one last time, attempting to step inside, when someone grabbed him from behind and dragged him backwards across the yard.
 A firefighter.

 When Lindsey arrived at dawn and was apprised of the situation, she was hysterical and inconsolable.
 Officers had to restrain her from rushing into the smoking ashes of the collapsed building.
 Beverly seemed catatonic and Howard was hoarse.
 Toby, sombre.
 A week later, after the internment, Lindsey’s face white and unmoving like stone, she approached Howard before leaving.
 He made an awkward attempt to hug her with his free arm, while balancing on his crutch, but she nearly jumped backward in her haste to avoid the embrace.
 Confused, he dropped his hand to his side.

 “You’re going to pay for this,” she said in a pinched voice, eyes dark and brooding.